Alexei Nikolaevich, Tsarevich of Russia: Early years

-Nicholas named Alexei after Alexis of Russia, his favorite emperor.
-His doting family called him "Baby."
-He was later also affectionately referred to as Alyosha (Алёша).

 As soon as he was born, Alexei was granted the title of tsarevich and heir apparent to the Imperial Throne of Russia.
-An official announcement read, "From now on, in accordance with the Fundamental Laws of the Empire, the Imperial title of Heir Tsarevich, and all the rights pertaining to it, belong to Our Son Alexei.".
+An official announcement read, "From now on, in accordance with the Fundamental Laws of the Empire, the Imperial title of Heir Tsarevich, and all the rights pertaining to it, belong to Our Son Alexei."

 Alexei was christened on 3 September 1904 in the chapel in Peterhof Palace.
 His principal godparents were his paternal grandmother and his great-uncle, Grand Duke Alexei Alexandrovich.
 His other godparents included his oldest sister, Olga; his great-grandfather King Christian IX of Denmark; King Edward VII of the United Kingdom, the Prince of Wales and Wilhelm II, German Emperor.
 As Russia was at war with Japan, all active soldiers and officers of the Russian Army and Navy were named honorary godfathers.

 Hemophilia

 Alexei inherited hemophilia from his mother Alexandra, an X chromosome hereditary condition that typically affects males, which she had acquired through the line of her maternal grandmother Queen Victoria of the United Kingdom.
 It was known as the "royal disease" because so many descendants of the intermarried European royal families had it (or carried it, in the case of females).
 In 2009, genetic analysis determined that Alexei had hemophilia B.

 At first, Alexei seemed like a healthy, ordinary baby.
 He weighed 11 pounds at birth.
 His paternal aunt Xenia wrote that "he's an amazingly hefty baby with a chest like a barrel and generally has the air of a warrior knight."
 After his umbilical cord was cut, his navel continued to bleed for hours, and his blood did not clot.
 Nicholas wrote that Alexei lost "1/8 to 1/9 of the total quantity" of his blood in 48 hours.
 Nicholas reflected in his diary that "Alix and I were very alarmed by the bleeding of young Alexei that came at intervals from his umbilical cord until evening.
 How painful it is to experience such anxieties!"

-Nicholas and Alexandra decided not to reveal what Alexei's disease was to the Russian public or even to family members.
-After Alexei's first bleeding attack, Alexandra wrote, "Oh, what anguish it was... not to let others see the knife digging in one."
-According to his French tutor, Pierre Gilliard, the nature of his illness was kept a state secret.
+Alexandra wrote, "Oh, what anguish it was... not to let others see the knife digging in one."
+According to his French tutor, Pierre Gilliard, the nature of his illness was kept a state secret, and the information was even withheld from some family members.